 A teacher from Mariupol, also named Tatiana, sheltered with her husband at Mariupol’s Regional Intensive Care Hospital after they were both injured during shelling in late February.
 In early April, they decided that they needed to find a way to leave Mariupol as the fighting intensified.
 Russian soldiers who were present in and around the hospital told them that small buses would take people, especially those who were wounded, to Nikolske.
 Tatiana said they left on April 11 and spent the night in a school in Nikolske with about 100 people from Mariupol.
 Upon learning there were no buses to Berdyansk, where they could get a bus to Zaporizhzhia, Tatiana contacted someone who arranged for a private vehicle to take them to Berdyansk for about 2,500 UAH (about US $84).
 They eventually made it to Berdyansk and then on to Zaporizhzhia.

-Mariia, a 42-year-old woman from Mariupol who was traveling with her mother and her 3-year-old daughter on April 2, said that she and her family members managed to avoid filtration in Volodarsk and subsequent transfer to Russia by “quietly walking away from the bus” when it stopped by the Volodarsk filtration point.
+Mariia, a 42-year-old woman from Mariupol who was traveling with her mother and her 3-year-old daughter on April 2, said that she and her family members managed to avoid filtration in Volodarske and subsequent transfer to Russia by “quietly walking away from the bus” when it stopped by the Volodarske filtration point.
 While some people were arguing loudly and others were queuing up for filtration, Mariia found a taxi driver who took them to Berdyansk.

 Collection of Biometric Data in the Context of Filtration